Rajpratik71/linux-manPages/loimpress.md

               Starts with a new Writer document.

 TROUBLESHOOTING PROBLEMS
-       See  http://wiki.documentfoundation.org/BugReport  for more details on
-       how to report bugs in LibreOffice.
+       See http://wiki.documentfoundation.org/BugReport for more details on how to report bugs in LibreOffice.

 SEE ALSO
        http://www.documentfoundation.org/

 AUTHOR
        This manual page was created by Rene Engelhard <rene@debian.org> for the Debian GNU/Linux Distribution, because the original package does not have one.
-It  was   updated   for   Novell   by   Petr   Mladek
+It  was  updated  for  Novell  by  Petr
-       <petr.mladek@novell.com>  and adapted for LibreOffice by Philipp Weis‐
+       Mladek <petr.mladek@novell.com> and adapted for LibreOffice by Philipp Weissenbacher <philipp.weissenbacher@gmail.com>.
-       senbacher <philipp.weissenbacher@gmail.com>.

 LibreOffice                                                                                   2010-12-18                                                                                libreoffice(1)